svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 * APIComposer: Data-driven composition of REST APIs https://modeling-languages.com/wp-content/uploads/2018/08/esocc2018.pdf

+>  To facilitate this process, we propose an approach to automatically compose and orchestrate data-oriented REST APIs.
+For an initial set of REST APIs, we discover the data models, identify matching concepts, obtain a global model, and make the latter available on the Web as a global REST API.
+A prototype tool relying on OpenAPI for describing APIs and on OData for querying them is also provided.

 * REST API Auto Generation: A Model-Based Approach https://www.researchgate.net/profile/Samer_Zein/publication/344403957_REST_API_Auto_Generation_A_Model-Based_Approach/links/5f71dddba6fdcc0086438ed0/REST-API-Auto-Generation-A-Model-Based-Approach.pdf

 * Semantic Restful Service Composition Using Task Specification